alphatrl/classmaid/CONTRIBUTION.md

 ## License

-By contributing, you agree that your contributions will be under the MIT License owned by Bottleneck Co.
+By contributing, you agree that your contributions will be under the MIT License owned by FourthClassHonours.